ionic-team/ionic-portals/website/docs/getting-started/android.md

 Once the [API Key has been obtained](./guide#signup) and [Ionic Portals library is installed](./guide#install), you can start creating Portals for your application.

-## Creating a custom Application class
+## Creating a Custom Application Class

 In Android, you will have to register your Portals instance and start creating Portals via the [PortalManager](../reference/android/portal-manager).
 To do this, a custom [Application](https://developer.android.com/reference/android/app/Application) class is recommended.
 In this Application class, you can override `Application#onCreate()` to register and create Portals.